owen-it/laravel-auditing-doc/installation.md

 # Resolver
 Finally, it's time to implement the `User` resolver.
-Follow the instructions in the [Package Options](general-settings) section, and you're done!
+Follow the instructions in the [General Settings](general-settings) section, and you're done!